 mental health collective

-A Mental Health Collective Private Practice is a non-hierarchical, collaborative community of independent mental health providers who share a physical workspace, business resources (like billing and marketing), and a supportive network, rather than being a single, traditional business or agency.
+A Mental Health Collective Private Practice is a non-hierarchical, peer-driven network, a collaborative community of independent mental health providers/clinicians who share a physical workspace, business resources (like billing and marketing), costs, and a common platform while operating with greater autonomy, and a supportive network, rather than being a single, traditional business or agency.
 The goal is to offer the benefits of private practice (freedom, higher income potential) with the advantages of a group setting, such as peer consultation, referrals, and shared overhead, to combat isolation and foster professional growth for therapists and better client care.

 How it works